-11. Apply a generous amount of plastic model cement to the shoulder (the constant diameter section) of the Nose Cone.
+- 11. Apply a generous amount of plastic model cement to the shoulder (the constant diameter section) of the Nose Cone.
 Try to avoid getting any on the white foam.
-Insert the conductive foam - white foam - nose cone assembly into one end of the Payload Tube and twist gently until the top of the shoulder of the Nose Cone rests against the Payload Tube.
+Insert the conductive foam white foam nose cone assembly into one end of the Payload Tube and twist gently until the top of the shoulder of the Nose Cone rests against the Payload Tube.
 Quickly wipe away any excess glue with paper towel.
-Do not glue the conductive foam - white foam - blow-molded-transition assembly into the Payload Tube.
-It must be free to slide in and out so that you can insert and remove the altimeter.

-12. The conductive foam - white foam - blow-molded-transition assembly should slide easily into the other end of the payload tube.
-If it doesn't, reshape the foam parts until it does.

-13. Insert the conductive foam - white foam - blow-molded-transition assembly into the payload tube.
-Drill holes for static vent $3.00\pm25$ (or at a position you calculate) from the blow-molded-transition end of the Small Payload Tube.
+Do not glue the conductive foam white foam blow-molded-transition assembly into the Payload Tube.
+It must be free to slide in and out so that you can insert and remove the altimeter. - 12.
+The conductive foam white foam blow-molded-transition assembly should slide easily into the other end of the payload tube.
+If it doesn't, reshape the foam parts until it does. - 13.
+Insert the conductive foam white foam blow-molded-transition assembly into the payload tube.
+Drill holes for static vent 3.00±.25 (or at a position you calculate) from the blow-molded-transition end of the Small Payload Tube.
 Holes should be spaced at 120° around the tube.
 Calculate the hole diameter from the Adept Rocketry guidelines.
 Use the +100% size option.
 Do not make the holes smaller than .050 regardless of your calculations.
 Smaller holes plug too easily.

-14. Drill a hole for a reusable plastic rivet.
-The hole should be $.500\pm.050$ from the end of the Small Payload Tube, and 5/32'' ( $.156 \pm .004/-.000$ ) in diameter.
+14. Drill a tapping hole for a #6 nylon screw.
+The hole should be $.500\pm.050$ from the end of the Small Payload Tube, and $.1065\pm.002$ (36 gauge) in diameter.
 Drill simultaneously through both the tube and the transition into the hollow center.
 Do not drill clear through the Payload Tube and out the other side.
-Be sure to use a plastic rivet in the hole for your launches.
-The plastic rivets are reusable.
-You should be able to reuse the same rivet for all of your flights.
+Remove the Payload tube and enlarge the hole in it with a $.144\pm.002$ (27 gauge) drill bit.
+Tap the hole in the transition with a #6 tap.
+Be sure to use a #6 nylon screw in the threaded hole for your launches.
+The nylon screws are reusable.
+Please reuse them.